-A simple but effective model for the generic 3-D model of a face is that of a cylinder [47], [48].
-The advantage of using such a simple model is that occlusion analysis becomes extremely simple, allowing efficient inference algorithms for estimating the pose of the model at each frame.
-Once the pose of the model at each frame is estimated/tracked at each camera independently, the image intensities in the original image frame are then mapped onto the generic 3-D model to obtain the texture map of the face being tracked.
-The texture mapped models obtained at each individual camera node can all be fused to obtain a complete 3-D model of the face.
-This texture mapped model is then compared with the stored texture maps of all the 3-D models in the gallery in order to perform face-based person recognition.
-Another point to be noted is that since the face is assumed to be cylindrical, once the pose of the face is estimated, the surface normals at each of the points on the face are known.
+A simple but effective model for the generic 3D model of a face is that of a cylinder [47][48].
+The advantage of using such a simple model is that occlusion analysis becomes extremely simple allowing efficient inference algorithms for estimating the pose of the model at each frame.
+Once the pose of the model at each frame is estimated/tracked at each camera independently, the image intensities in the original image frame are then mapped onto the generic 3D model to obtain the texture map of the face being tracked.
+The texture mapped models obtained at each individual camera node can all be fused to obtain a complete 3D model of the face.
+This texture mapped model is then compared with the stored texture maps of all the 3D models in the gallery in order to perform face based person recognition.
+Another point to be noted is that since the face is assumed to be cylindrical, once the pose of the face is estimated, the surface normals at each of the points on the face is known.
 This allows us to extract texture features that are moderately insensitive to illumination conditions.
-Therefore, modeling the 3-D structure of the face in order to perform simultaneous tracking and recognition allows us to design recognition algorithms that are robust to both changes in facial pose and illumination conditions.
-Fig. 9 shows some of the results [48] of 3-D facial pose tracking and recognition.
-Notice that the pose of the face is accurately estimated in spite of the significant variations in lighting, pose and also significant occlusions.
-The graphical rendering in the last column shows the cylindrical face model at the pose estimated from the images in the third column.
+Therefore, modeling the 3D structure of the face in order to perform simultaneous tracking and recognition allows us to design recognition algorithms that are robust to both changes in facial pose and illumination conditions.
+Figure 9 shows some of the results [48] of 3D facial pose tracking and recognition.
+Notice that the pose of the face is accurately estimated inspite of the signifi cant variations in lighting, pose and also signifi cant occlusions.
+The graphical rendering in the last column.
 An implementation of this algorithm suitable for smart cameras is discussed in [49].

-Another significant advantage of using 3-D face models for tracking and recognition is that such models can be easily extended for multicamera applications.
-Each camera can independently track faces using its own 3-D face model while the individual pose estimates can then be appropriately fused either at a central node or in a completely distributed manner using just local communications.
-A joint estimate of the pose can be obtained as a Euclidean mean of these individual estimates, and this mean can be efficiently estimated in a distributed network using just local communications [50].
-Unfortunately, the 3-D pose does not lie in Euclidean space, and therefore the averaging procedure needs to account for the non-Euclidean nature of this space.
-Many methods to average rotation matrices can be found in [51] and [52].
-However, the convergence properties of such estimation methods, when used in a decentralized computation framework (such as the one described in [50]), need to be studied.
+Another signifi cant advantage of using 3D face models for tracking and recognition is that such models can be easily extended for multi-camera applications.
+Each camera can independently track faces using their own 3D face model while the individual pose estimates can then be appropriately fused either at a central node or in a completely distributed manner using just local communications.
+A joint estimate of the pose can be obtained as a euclidean mean of these individual estimates and this mean can be efficiently estimated in a distributed network using just local communications [50].
+Unfortunately, 3D pose does not lie in Euclidean space and therefore the averaging procedure needs to account for the non-Euclidean nature of this space.
+Many methods to average rotation matrices can be found in [51][52].
+However, the convergence properties of such estimation methods, when used in a decentralized computation framework (such as the one described in [50]) needs to be studied.

-B. Feature-Based Methods for Object Recognition
+B. Feature Based Methods for Object Recognition